NisanurBulut/Yeti/ReadMe.md

 * Only admin users have full authority over the application.

+Non-admin users, other users, can only see their own demands and take action.
+Applications and users cannot see their screens.

 Written on the basis of the MVC (Model-Viewv-Controller) design pattern using modern PHP language.
 MSQL-MariaDB is used as database.
 In practice, no ready-made library or ORM tool is used for database operations.
 Migration processes are based on filing and raw SQL queries are executed.
 In the application, one-step sql queries such as where, update, insert into, select are defined as generic.However, a store procedure is used for queries that contain join.
 In the application, only the raw SQL query was written in the migration steps.

 ![Yeti](https://github.com/NisanurBulut/Yeti/blob/master/Trailers/Trailer_Yeti.gif)